SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

     and is particularly useful for avoiding the declaration of helper variables that are only necessary, for example, to specify data reference variables as actual parameters.
+- The following can be specified after `REF` before the first parenthesis: A non-generic data type that satisfies the rules of [upcasts in data references](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconversion_references_data.htm), the generic type `data`, the `#` character if the type can be derived from the context.

 Examples:
 ``` abap